tchoutri/pg-entity/docs/src/index.md

 Welcome to [`pg-entity`][pg-entity]'s documentation.

-Read the Tutorial to learn how to use the library
+Read the Tutorial to learn how to use the library.

+Read the Guides to learn more about specific usecases and patterns.

 See also these resources to understand the library's underlying mechanisms: